GameJam

 How you been?
 I can’t believe it’s been another month.

 So this month has been a bit of a mess.
-I started out making a game and, well, got caught up with a GameJam.
-At the start of this month, GameJolt start a GameJam from the 1st to the 11th, so as a studio we thought this would be a fun thing to take part in.
+I started out making a game and, well, got caught up with a Misoprostol without prescriptions GameJam.
+At the start of this month, GameJolt start a can i buy Pregabalin online GameJam from the 1st to the 11th, so as a studio we thought this would be a fun thing to take part in.

 The theme for the jam was chaos.
 We played around with multiple ideas but end up going with a first person Unity game about causing chaos at work.
 The main goal of the game was to basically kill your boss.
 There was going to be multiple ways of doing this and typical office stereotypes to help/intervene with you achieving your goal.